roblaing/webgames/ricerocks/README.md

 <h2>Step 1: Attaching listeners to <em>targets</em></h2>

-Besides traditional user input events &mdash; which part of my adaption from the Python original which assumed the game was going to be played on a PC with a keyboard, I needed to add touch for mobile phones.
+My adaption from the Python original, which assumed the game was going to be played on a PC with a keyboard, involved adding touch input for mobile phones.
 After initially experimenting with the <a href="https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent">Touch Events API</a>, using
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Element/touchstart_event">touchstart</a> and
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/touchend_event">touchend</a> attached the canvas,